 He has handled numerous high-stakes matters representing clients in a variety of industries, including health care, entertainment, construction, investment banking, automotive, and the wine industry.
 Mr. Phillips has handled consumer and securities class actions, minority shareholder actions, labor and employment matters, patent and trademark litigation, trust and probate disputes, OSHA investigations, eminent domain, Medicare fraud and abuse, and medical staff law.

 Mr. Phillips received his undergraduate and a master’s degree from UCLA, and graduated from the UCLA School of Law in 2004.
 During law school, He served as a judicial intern to the Honorable Virginia A. Phillips of the United States District Court, Central District of California.

 Paul A. Rigali

-Paul Rigali is a trial lawyer who represents clients in an array of complex litigation matters including fraud, unfair competition, breach of contract claims, consumer and securities class actions, corporate governance and partnership disputes, false claims act claims, and white collar criminal defense matters.
+Paul A. Rigali is a trial lawyer who represents clients in an array of complex litigation matters including fraud, unfair competition, breach of contract claims, consumer and securities class actions, corporate governance and partnership disputes, false claims act claims, and white collar criminal defense matters.